Mandatory vaccination could be ‘necessary for the overall good’ NIAC chair says

 Mandatory vaccination could be “necessary for the overall good”, one of Ireland’s leading immunisation experts has said.

-Her comments come after minutes from a meeting of the National Public Health Emergency Team (Nphet) revealed the issue is to be discussed by public health experts.
+Her comments follow minutes from a meeting of the National Public Health Emergency Team (Nphet) that revealed the issue is to be discussed by public health experts.

 “I think this is something that really has to be thought about.
 There are pros and cons to mandatory vaccination,” Prof Butler told RTE’s Today with Claire Byrne on Monday.